Start9Labs/docs/src/misc-guides/start-tunnel.md

 1. In StartTunnel, navigate to `Devices` and click "Add".

-1. Give the device a name (e.g. "StartOS Server"), select a subnet, choose a LAN IP address, and click "Save".
+1. Fill out the form:

+    - Give your server a name (e.g. "Start9 Server").
+    - Select a subnet (the default subnet, `10.59.0.1/24`, is fine).
+    - Accept/Choose what IP address your server will have on the a LAN.
+    - Click "Save".

-1. Download the resulting `start-tunnel.conf`, or copy the contents to your clipboard.
+1. Download the resulting `start-tunnel.conf`, (or copy to your clipboard).

 1. In StartOS, navigate to `System -> Gateways` and click "Add".

-1. Give the gateway a name.
-For example, "StartTunnel 1".
+1. Give the gateway a name (e.g. "StartTunnel").

-1. Upload `start-tunnel.conf`, or paste the contents.
+1. Upload `start-tunnel.conf` (or paste from your clipboard).

 1. Click "Save".

 1. StartOS will now see your StartTunnel VPS as a private gateway, no different from your home router.
-Each service interface will automatically acquire new LAN addresses that correspond your new StartTunnel gateway.
+Each service interface will automatically acquire new LAN and public IP addresses that correspond your StartTunnel gateway.

 ## Adding a Client Device for Private Access